NordaOkcidenta/CurrencyConverter/README.md

 ---

 **Note:**
-- The app features currencies of 10 countries and 2 cryptocurrencies, ₿TC and ΞTH.
+- The app features currencies of 10 countries and 2 cryptocurrencies, (₿)BTC and (Ξ)ETH.
 - Rates are updated daily.
 - Sourced from fawazahmed0's currency-api.